Home » Symptoms » Dog Symptoms A-Z » Eyelid Erythema

 Basics and possible causes

 One of the most common causes of eyelid erythema is an allergic reaction.
-Dogs can be allergic to environmental factors such as pollen, dust, or mold.
+Dogs can react allergically to environmental factors such as pollen, dust, or mold.
 These allergens can triggerA trigger is a stimulus that elicits a specific reaction or state.
 In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats. an immune responseAn immune response is the immune system's reaction to foreign substances (antigens), such as microorganisms or proteins.
-It involves a series of processes aimed at recognizing, fighting, and eliminating these antigens., resulting in redness and swelling.
+It involves a series of processes aimed at recognizing, fighting, and eliminating these antigens., resulting in redness and Swelling.

 Other causes can be systemic diseases that affect the eyes.
-Diseases such as Sjögren’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
+Conditions such as Sjögren’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
 A syndrome can be caused by various factors and is often complex in its diagnosis and treatment. or autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
 Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus. can also lead to redness and other eye symptoms.

 Typical accompanying symptoms